criscola/kubernetes-dbaas/README.md

 The order of precedence is `flags > config file > defaults`.
 Environment variables are not read.

 ## Known problems
-- Given that all errors are written in the resources' `LastError` status field, some things that should stay hidden, might leak to unauthorized personnel.
-There should be a way to hide the details from the End-users, while still logging them.

 ## Code reference